kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 #### Composition - Subcomponent structure

 Composition makes sense if the component is more complex and needs a bit more flexibility in regards to data, children, or layout.
-Components using this this pattern will export one object of subcomponents that will make up the building blocks for the entire component.
+Components using this pattern will export one object of subcomponents that will make up the building blocks for the entire component.
 These subcomponents will always export one `Root` component as the containing component.
 This is inspired by [Radix